splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 Get started guide phase 2: Initial rollout
 *********************************************************

 After completing the :ref:`get-started-guide-onboarding-readiness`, you are ready for phase 2, initial rollout.
-In the initial rollout phase you get your data into Splunk Observability Cloud and set up the Splunk Observability Cloud solutions that apply to your organization.
-Solutions include: Infrastructure Monitoring, Application Performance Monitoring (APM), Real User Monitoring (RUM), and Synthetics.
+In the initial rollout phase you get your data into Splunk Observability Cloud and set up the Splunk Observability Cloud products that apply to your organization.
+Products include: Infrastructure Monitoring, Application Performance Monitoring (APM), Real User Monitoring (RUM), and Synthetics.

 To get a high-level overview of the entire getting started journey for Splunk Observability Cloud, see :ref:`get-started-guide`.